-If you’ve ever tried to guide a zig-zagging puppy’s leash or walking a dog that’s much stronger than you, you know that a simple leash and collar are sometimes not enough.
+If you’ve ever tried to guide a zigzagging puppy’s leash or walk a dog that’s much stronger than you, you know that a simple leash and collar are sometimes not enough.
 For these situations, and many more, a harness can help.

-Safety is, of course, the number-one reason to add a harness to the mix.
+Safety is, of course, the No. 1 reason to add a harness to the mix.
 But your dog’s comfort and education (obedience training) are a close second.
-Of course, every dog is different, and depending on personality, body type, and specific walking routines, they’ll need something different.
-“The fit is the most important” factor, says Dr. Stephanie Liff, DVM, of Pure Paws Veterinary in Brooklyn.
-“It has to be snug-fitting so they can’t get out of it, of good quality so it doesn’t break, and also comfortable.”
-We talked to professional dog walkers, trainers, and one labradoodle-owning veterinarian to find out which harnesses are the best for every type of dog.
+Of course, every dog is different, and depending on personality, body type, and specific walking routines, each will need something different.
+“The fit is the most important [factor],” says Dr. Stephanie Liff, DVM, of Pure Paws Veterinary in Brooklyn.
+“It has to be snug fitting so they can’t get out of it, of good quality so it doesn’t break, and also comfortable.”
+We talked to professional dog walkers, trainers, and more than one Labradoodle-owning veterinarian to find out which harnesses are the best for every type of dog.

 Best overall dog harness